 Running is not practically endurance training: Your body demands strength.
 You can do hill sprints after your long-distance runs.
-This transforms your regular cardio as well as strength workout and aids you keep up a more effective stride.
+This changes your regular cardio and strength workouts and allows you to maintain a more effective stride.

 To strengthen your hill sprints, run uphill for 150 m at 90-95% of your maximum effort.
 Repeat this drill six to ten times.
 Ensure to take long, effective strides and also involve your core.
 Hinge on the stroll or jog down the hill.

 Adaptability in speed, action regularity, and power is essential.
-Just in this way can you get used to the different surface areas without ill-using your body.
+This way, you can get used to the different surface areas without ill-using your body.
 Sascha’s pointer: “Have fun with your speed during your range runs.”

 From the Swedish word for “speed play,” a “fartlek” essentially entails differing your pace without a detailed plan or objective.
 The intervals and strength depend on the surface; you can mix and mash them as you like throughout your exercise.
 The activity includes all strengths, from slow recovery jogs to high-intensity sprints.